geekmister/geekmister/README.md

 The following resources were used when writing a personal introduction page, which is very useful!
 So, I must express my thanks here!

-- 💟 &nbsp; [Gits of Github Markdown](https://gist.github.com/rxaviers/7360908) &nbsp; Using these emojis in the introduction page can make your content more vibrant and beautiful!
+- 💟 &nbsp; [GitHub Emoji Picker](https://github-emoji-picker.rickstaa.dev/) &nbsp; Using these emojis in the introduction page can make your content more vibrant and beautiful!
 - ⭐ &nbsp; [Vistor Badge](https://visitor-badge.glitch.me/) &nbsp; Add this Script to count your intro pages, questions, and repository visits.
 - 🎉 &nbsp; [profile-template](https://github.com/topics/profile-template) &nbsp; I used these templates when writing my profile page.
 Thank you very much to all the contributors!
 - :heavy_dollar_sign: &nbsp; [Buy me a coffee](https://www.buymeacoffee.com/) &nbsp; A foreign similar reward platform!